wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 # Create Your First REST API Proxy

 Choreo is a low-code cloud-native platform for building integration solutions.
-In this tutorial, we will explore REST API Proxies in Choreo by:
+In this tutorial, you will explore REST API Proxies in Choreo by:

 1. Exposing an existing API by creating a REST API proxy
 2. Deploying the REST API proxy